grafana/mimir/docs/sources/reference-http-api/_index.md

 GET /runtime_config
 ```

-Displays the runtime configuration currently applied to Cortex (in YAML format), including default values.
-Please be aware that the endpoint will be only available if Cortex is configured with the `-runtime-config.file` option.
+This endpoint displays the [runtime configuration]({{< relref "../configuration/about-grafana-mimir-arguments.md" >}}) currently applied to Grafana Mimir, in YAML format, including default values.
+The endpoint is only available if Grafana Mimir is configured with the `-runtime-config.file` option.

 #### Different modes